julianchurchill/text-adventure/README.md

   - The exits are also ordered consistently.

 - [STORY] At the town hall notice board there are multiple notices (act as reminders of what the player has left to do, small board, medium board, azure board, each with a clue to a different story line).
 The notices appear as the player completes other prerequisite tasks.
 There is also a hall of deeds in the town hall where there are notices that state what the player has done, e.g. rescued the shop keeper - it's an achievements record.
+- [STORY] On entering the grave yard there is a raging Ansible, when you examine it it moves to a different location.
+The description states "You feel compelled to follow it.".
+If you keep following/examining it it leads you to a particular grave where an encoded inscription is written on the headstone.
+Use the thing from the shopkeeper to read the inscription which directs you inside the church to the back of the altar and makes the candlesticks visible.
 - [STORY] Shopkeeper directs you to town hall notice board where reports of strange goings on are being posted.
 This triggers the entrance to the town hall to become visible.

 - [BUG] Clicking exit links can sometimes select the wrong one if you select near the end of a line - it selects the exit on the new line.